 Young onset dementia and general practice – identifying symptoms before diagnosis

-Our webinar at 12.30-1.45pm on Wednesday 16th November 2022 will focus on the first symptoms of young onset dementia, how to increase their recognition and better identify people with young onset dementia at an earlier stage.
+Our webinar at 12.30-1.30pm on Wednesday 16th November 2022 focused on the first symptoms of young onset dementia, how to increase their recognition and better identify people with young onset dementia at an earlier stage.

 There are over 70,800 people estimated to be living with young onset dementia in the UK, 3.9 million globally.
 Many experience a long wait for a diagnosis.
 Research has shown that the average time for a young onset dementia diagnosis, where symptoms emerge before the age of 65, is 4.4 years compared to 2.8 years in late onset dementia.

 The first symptoms of young onset dementia are diverse and can differ from late onset.
 Symptoms can range from orientation or planning problems to changes in behaviour, personality or language ability – memory loss may not be reported.
 Recognising the symptoms presents a challenge to the person, their family and to general practitioners.